Machuntox/Big-Data-Praktikum/README.md

 ### Data

-The original dataset is from [isbi challenge](http://brainiac2.mit.edu/isbi_challenge/), and I've downloaded it and done the pre-processing.

-You can find it in folder data/membrane.
+The pictures are satelite images from Open Stree Map.
+You can find the raw images in the imageRaw and the raw labels in the labelRaw folder.
+After preprocessing, the images are in the image and the labels in the label folder.

 ### Data augmentation